Praful/vim-config/readme.md

 On modern computers (mine are four years old as I write this), Vim is fast even with the 54 plugins I have (some are loaded on demand).
 My desktop is an i7 (Skylake) with 32GB RAM and my laptop has an i7 (mobile Skylake) and 16GB RAM.
 I doubled the RAM of both two years ago given how inexpensive it is and the benefit it gives.
 These specs make Windows 10 fast for me.
 If you're using Linux or macOS, another spec may be optimal.
 My ten-year old Linux laptop has only 5GB and is too slow for my liking.
 That said the CPU is ancient!

-If you're a developer (especially editing JavaScript/HTML/CSS) and don't want to use a full-blown IDE, consider using VS Code with the Vim plugin.
+If you're a developer (especially editing JavaScript/HTML/CSS) and don't want to use a full-blown IDE, consider using [VS Code](https://code.visualstudio.com) with the Vim plugin.
 There are development features that you could spend considerable time configuring in Vim that ship with VS Code.
 If you do need to use plugins in VS Code, it's generally a better experience than Vim, especially since plugins are part of VS Code's design.
 With Vim, plugins are generally fine but I get the impression that they were more of an afterthought rather than an integral part of Vim's design.
-For comparison, on my PCs, VS Code loads in less than a second and is generally fast.
+For comparison, on my PCs (Intel i7 6700K), VS Code loads in less than a second and is generally fast.

 # configure-plugins.vim